tanamim/MIN16/README.md

 ## Assembler

 ### Detrmine Instruction Format
-Once all the assembly mnemonics are prepared, a reference document should be prepared for assembly programmer.
+Once all the assembly mnemonics are prepared, a reference document should be prepared for assembly programmers.
 It will describe the **format**, the **operation**, and the **example** how the instruction will be converted into machine code.
 MIN16 prepared 46 assemly mnemonics (See [Instruction Set](./doc/MIN16_Instruction_Set.pdf) page 8 to 19).

 An example for MIN16 ADD instruction format:
 ![MIN16_Instruction_ADD](./doc/img/MIN16_Instruction_ADD.png)